-Justin Bieber Posts That Wife Hailey Scratched His Pink Lamborghini On Instagram
+Justin Bieber Posts That Wife Hailey Baldwin Bieber Scratched His Pink Lamborghini On Instagram

 “Hailey and Justin wanted to have a proper ceremony to celebrate their love,” the insider told Us.
 “Justin was really adamant about having one in front of their family and friends.
 It made their marriage feel more ‘real’ and ‘official’ to them.
 They kept the wedding small because Justin didn’t want any ‘fake friends’ there and hates that.”

-Justin and Hailey had been on and off for years before rekindling their relationship last year.
+Justin and Hailey had been on-and-off for years before rekindling their relationship last year.
 The couple faced scrutiny in the beginning of their relationship, mostly from fans of Bieber’s previous relationship.
 The “Sorry” singer was in an on again-off again relationship with Selena Gomez for several years before the two finally decided to call it quits.

 The Inquisitr previously reported that Hailey has always been more than aware of what critics say about her and Justin’s relationship.
-The model explained on the cover of Vogue Australia that people on the outside looking in shouldn’t judge her marriage.
+The model explained to Vogue Australia that people on the outside looking in shouldn’t judge her marriage.

 “Nobody from the outside really knows what’s going on between us,” she said.